-How to Make Concrete Counters for an Outdoor Kitchen
+How to Make DIY Concrete Counters for an Outdoor Kitchen

-In this tutorial, we'll walk through the process of how to make concrete counters for an outdoor kitchen.
+In this tutorial, we'll walk through the process of how to make DIY concrete counter tops for an outdoor kitchen.
 You'll learn how to measure for countertops, how to build the molds, how to pour concrete, how to seal, and how to install.
-These concrete countertops are made using Quikrete 5000, which is a pre-mixed bag of concrete you can find at many stores in the United States for around $6 per bag.
-The total cost of the concrete counters was about $197 (not including tools).
-Making your own countertops is very rewarding.
-You will have great looking and durable counters for years, and your friends will think they are awesome!
+These DIY concrete countertops are made using Quikrete 5000, which is a pre-mixed bag of concrete you can find at many stores in the United States for around $6 per bag.
+The total cost of the DIY concrete counters was about $197 (not including tools).
+Making your own DIY concrete countertops is very rewarding.
+You will have great looking and durable concrete counters for years, and your friends will think they are awesome!

-Can these counters be made for indoor kitchens as well?
+Can these DIY concrete counters be made for indoor kitchens as well?

 Drill / Impact Drill